Menu

 Mirna studied piano with Ursula Oppens, Irina Morozova, Vladimir Valjarević and Douglas Humpherys, and has participated in fortepiano classes taught by Bart van Oort and Malcolm Bilson.
 She graduated with high honors from the Eastman School of Music, the Mannes College of Music, and the Graduate Center of the City University of New York, where she earned a doctorate with a dissertation focusing on the music of Claude Debussy.
 She subsequently presented her research at several national and international conferences.
 She has also studied The Art of Practicing techniques with Madeline Bruser.

 Mirna serves as an Associate Professor of Music at Queensborough Community College - City University of New York and as Associate Faculty in Piano at Columbia University.
 She has also taught piano pedagogy at Mannes School of Music.
-In 2018 Mirna was honored with the CUNY Academy Henry Wasser Award for outstanding assistant professors.
+She is a recipient of the CUNY Academy Henry Wasser Award for outstanding assistant professors and the Excellence in Faculty Scholarship Award from Queensborough Community College.

 (Photo: Beatrice Rana)